Product Regulation and Metrology Bill [HL]

 Supplementary Provisions:

-The bill includes provisions for information sharing between relevant authorities and other bodies (including emergency services), cost recovery mechanisms for enforcement, and consequential amendments to existing legislation to avoid overlaps.
+The bill includes provisions for information sharing between relevant authorities and other specified parties (including emergency services), cost recovery for enforcement activities, and the adaptation of existing regulations to the new framework.
+The bill also makes consequential amendments to existing Acts, removing outdated or redundant sections.

 Government Spending